 - Shirley (Mei Ling) Chan (EdD)

 - Elizabeth Trattles (EdD)

-I have an office hour for students on Wednesdays at 11am - Room 2.59, King George VI Building
+I have office hours for students on Mondays at 2pm and Wednesdays at 11am - Room 2.59, King George VI Building

 - Laing K, Mazzoli Smith L, Todd L. Poverty and school processes: from equality of opportunity to relational justice.
 In: Susanne Gannon, Wayne Sawyer, Rob Hattam, ed.
 Resisting Educational Inequality: Reframing Policy and Practice in Schools Serving Vulnerable Communities.
 Routledge, 2018.
 In Press.